In times of greatest moment – to act or not to act - - “to be or not to be - that is the question.”

 On this night we focus on an action of Jesus found only in the 4th gospel.
 The Synoptics don’t have it.
 John, historically considered the last of the canonical gospels written, has a particular agenda – the writer has a bias, and his bias is always for Jesus – his life, his teaching, and the nature of the Christ that has always been.

-Only John has this text – Jesus, at Passover, after sharing table fellowship, takes upon himself an action that will be self-defining hereon, as it will be for all of us who carry his name.
+Only John tells this story – Jesus, at Passover, after sharing table fellowship, takes upon himself an action that will be self-defining hereon, as it will be for all of us who carry his name.

-He, the one called, Rabbi, Teacher, Lord, Messiah, Christ – comes now to assume the role of the menial laborer – literal dirty work is not beneath him – he embraces it.
+He, the one called, Rabbi, Teacher, Lord, Messiah, Christ – comes now to assume the role of the menial laborer – literal dirty work is not beneath him – he embraces it...he love us in it.

 It defines him.
 He takes a towel, a basin and a pitcher – and washes his disciples feet.

-And maybe that’s what all this dramatic fuss is about this Holy Thursday night and there following into the Great Three Days.
+And maybe that’s what all this dramatic fuss is about this tonight.
 If nothing else, we observe integrity at work.
 That’s an awe inspiring thing.
 For to live with integrity is joyful, because in it we are complete.
 We are fully what we’ve been created to become.

-Don’t forget, though, that just because we live with integrity, even joyfully, does not mean our work is pleasant, or that we’re giddy about it.
+Don’t forget, though, that just because we live with integrity, even joyfully, does not mean our work isn't hard.

 12 ‘This is my commandment, that you love one another as I have loved you.
 13No one has greater love than this, to lay down one’s life for one’s friends.
 14You are my friends if you do what I command you.
 15I do not call you servants any longer, because the servant does not know what the master is doing; but I have called you friends, because I have made known to you everything that I have heard from my Father.
 16You did not choose me but I chose you.
 And I appointed you to go and bear fruit, fruit that will last, so that the Father will give you whatever you ask him in my name.
 17I am giving you these commands so that you may love one another.
 John 15.12-17

 Another way of seeing this night might be this.
 Jesus did not miss his moment and he’s imploring us not to miss ours.
-That our lives are gifts, to be sure, but they are only made sacred when we enact self-giving love as the measure of every moment.
+That our lives are gifts, to be sure, but they are only made sacred when we enact self-giving love as every moment's measure.

 Look.
 Ministry is hard.